Almanac

 The ADF Health Research Framework 2021-2025 outlines the importance of health research to the ADF.
 The purpose of the Framework is to shape a pathway by which health research will transition from knowledge to action to maximise Defence capability.

 The Framework recognises the importance of partnerships between the civilian academic sector, international partners and Defence, to optimise health research expertise and infrastructure.
 As implementation of the Framework has progressed, a number of academic partnerships have been funded to support the delivery of research that contributes to members’ health and ADF capability.
 This includes joint research projects across a number of domains, of particular note is collaboration and projects within the mental health and wellbeing domain.
-Defence has funded the appointment of a Professor of Military Mental Health and undertakes joint research into innovative best practices in supporting the mental health and wellbeing of members.
+Defence has funded the appointment of a Professor of Military Mental Health who has led the development of a five-year programme of research in mental health and wellbeing (2023-27).
+The rationale of the programme is to prevent the onset and persistence of, and facilitate recovery from, mental health disorders to improve Defence’s ability to deploy ready members and reliably sustain their deployment.
+The Professor of Military Mental Health provides leadership in the pursuit of academic research linking best practice and innovation with policy development and service delivery.

 Defence staff undertaking collaborative research projects are encouraged and supported to publish findings in a range of peer-reviewed journals including Military Medicine, Journal for Military and Veterans’ Health, and Psychological Medicine, in addition to internal Defence publications.